Spomni/simple-crud-api/README.md

 npm run start:dev
 ```

-Server wiil start from source files and all internal server errors will be printed to the console.
+Server will start from source files and all internal server errors will be printed to the console.

 ### Production mode

 To start server in production mode, run the next command in the terminal.

-### Setup Environment

-To setup port and host thats are used to listeninig server, you can edit `.env` file.<br>
-To read env file, an application use the `dotenv` module.
-Read its [documentation](https://github.com/motdotla/dotenv#readme) to know how to works with the `.env` file.<br>
-If an env file does not exist an application will be listening `localhost` on the port `3000`.

 ```bash
 npm run start:prod